Guru901/internship-assignment/README.md

 ## Time spent

-I have never used Supbase/Firebase, Webhooks or Stripe before.
+I have never used Supbase/Firebase, Webhooks and Stripe before.
 So it took me a while to figure out how to do this.
 I'm sure there are better ways to do this, but this is what I came up with.

 It took me around 10-12 hrs to figure out how to do this.